wemogy/helm/README.md

 ## How to use

-Add the `wemogy` repository to your Helm repos
+Add the repository to your Helm repos

 ```bash
 helm repo add wemogy https://wemogy.github.io/helm/charts